AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 2. `edit 1 n/John Tan`

 #### Editing a person who has a meeting scheduled today successfully
 1. List all persons using the `list` command.
-At least 5 persons is displayed in the *Person List*.
+At least 2 persons is displayed in the list.
 3. The first person in the list is also has a meeting scheduled today.

 **Example Test Case:** `edit 1 n/James Lee e/jameslee@example.com a/123, Clementi Rd, 1234665`.